davidglassman/journaler/README.md

    This compiles the app and creates platform-specific installers in the `release/` directory.

+> [!Note]
+> If building for Mac, you will need to either disable the post-build `notarize.js` script or add your own Apple Developer credentials in place of mine.

 #### Other Useful Commands

 | Command          | Description                              |